The 10th Annual

 Vancouver Military Dinner

-The 9th Annual Vancouver Military Dinner took place on April 6th, 2024 at the Vancouver Club
+The 10th Annual Vancouver Military Dinner will take place on April 5th, 2025.

 Keynote Speakers